gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Log in to the domain controller using the public IP address > click Start, and find the Server Manager application > select Add Roles and Features > select Next twice > then confirm the destination server is the one created and select Next > in server roles, check box Active Directory Domain Services and click Add Features > click Next until you reach the page that says confirm installation selections and select Restart the destination server automatically if required and install > once installed you can close the tab
+Logged into the domain controller > click Start, and find the Server Manager application > select Add Roles and Features > select Next twice > then confirm the destination server is the one created and select Next > in server roles, check box Active Directory Domain Services and click Add Features > click Next until you reach the page that says confirm installation selections and select Restart the destination server automatically if required and install > once installed you can close the tab
 </p>
 <br />